 A written [allegation] statement, signed by the complainant, regarding the conduct of police personnel.
-The form of complaint shall contain the following notice pursuant to [the] Penal Law § 210.45[: "It is a crime punishable as a Class A misdemeanor to knowingly make a false statement herein."], "A person is guilty of making a punishable false written statement when he knowingly makes a false statement, which he does not believe to be true, in a written instrument bearing a legally authorized form notice to the effect that false statements made therein are punishable.
-Making a punishable false written statement is a class A misdemeanor."
+The complaint form should include a statement that the filing of a complaint is not a bar to filing a lawsuit for injury or damages nor a bar to prosecution for perjury for filing a false complaint.
+[The form of complaint shall contain the notice pursuant to the Penal Law § 210.45: "It is a crime punishable as a Class A misdemeanor to knowingly make a false statement herein."]